Program Aide (PA)

 Counselor In Training (CIT)

 This program provides a progression in leadership for girls ready to assume more responsibility at camp.
-See your summer books for details.
+See your summer books for details starting in January.
 See the Senior or Ambassador Girl's Guide to Girl Scouting for how to earn the CIT award if desired.

 CIT Training: Take your leadership skills to the next level by reflecting on your experiences and building on them with other CITs.
 The council provides this training and some camps offer their own.
 Teens enrolled in a CIT session at resident camp do not need to attend additional training prior to camp.